microsoft/onnxruntime/docs/performance/device-tensor.md

 ## DirectML

-Acheiving the same behaviour is possible through DirectX resources.
+Achieving the same behavior is possible through DirectX resources.
-To run asynchronous processing it is crucial to do the same manamgemnt of execution streams as needed with CUDA.
+To run asynchronous processing, it is crucial to do the same management of execution streams as needed with CUDA.
-For DirectX this means managing the device and it's command queue which is possible through the C API.
+For DirectX, this means managing the device and its command queue, which is possible through the C API.
-Details of how to set the compute command queue are documented with the usaged of [`SessionOptionsAppendExecutionProvider_DML1`](../execution-providers/DirectML-ExecutionProvider.md#usage).
+Details of how to set the compute command queue are documented with the usage of [`SessionOptionsAppendExecutionProvider_DML1`](../execution-providers/DirectML-ExecutionProvider.md#usage).

-If separate command queues are used for copy and compute it is possible to overlap PCI copies and execution as well as make execution asynchronous.
+If separate command queues are used for copy and compute, it is possible to overlap PCI copies and execution as well as make execution asynchronous.

 ```c++
 #include <onnxruntime/dml_provider_factory.h>